 You must complete a Contribution Refund Request form to obtain a refund of your contributions from DPFP.
-The form includes a waiver of all or part of your pension rights based on the amount refunded.
+The form includes a waiver of your pension rights.

 The Plan does not permit a refund to be issued to a withdrawing Member within 30 days after the Member's termination of employment.
 In addition, Federal law requires a 30 day waiting period after DPFP's receipt of a Member's refund request before the refund may be issued.
-The federal requirement may be waived, if the refund is requested 30 or more days after the Member left Active service.
+The federal requirement may be waived if the refund is requested 30 or more days after the Member left Active service.